Critical behavior of the quasi-periodic quantum Ising chain: Equilibrium Critical Exponents

-for the QP-Ising transition on the critical line $BC$.
 In Fig.~\ref{fig:DOS} this prediction is compared with numerics.
+The data is compared with extracted values for $z$ indicated by the dashed lines.
+Specifically, in each case we extract values of $z^{-1}$ by a least squares fit to the relationship

-Using the method of Refs.~\cite{schmidt1957disordered,eggarter1978singular}, we calculate $n(\epsilon)$ exactly for $q = 1,346,269$.
+The values of $n(\epsilon)$ are computed exactly using the method of Refs.~\cite{schmidt1957disordered,eggarter1978singular}, for $q = 1\,346\,269$.
 The numerics confirms the power law behaviour with an exponent $z \approx 1.9$, giving some discrepancy with the estimate~\eqref{eq:zest}.
-The power law behaviour of the integrated DOS $n(\epsilon) \sim \epsilon^{1/z}$ is additionally confirmed numerically for other choices of $\Q$ in App.~\ref{App:sineDOS}.
+The power law behaviour of the integrated DOS $n(\epsilon) \sim \epsilon^{1/z}$ is additionally confirmed numerically for other choices of $\Q$ in the supplementary material.